Bells toll for Europe's largest gas field

 Long ignored, voices like Bekooy’s are being heard as elections loom this month and following a damning report from the independent Dutch Safety Board.

-It accused the government and the field’s operators, Royal Dutch Shell and Exxon Mobil Corp, of ignoring the threat of earthquakes linked to the massive Groningen gas field for years.
+It accused the government and the field’s operators, Royal Dutch Shell (RDSa.L) and Exxon Mobil Corp (XOM.N), of ignoring the threat of earthquakes linked to the massive Groningen gas field for years.

 There are now questions about the future exploitation of the field that lies under the northern province of Groningen, with implications that reach well beyond its significance for Dutch state coffers.